European Markets Seen Opening On A Positive Note

-Wall Street had closed on a mildly negative note on Friday.
-The Dow Jones Industrial Average edged down 0.04 percent to finish trading at 48,710.97.
-The tech-heavy Nasdaq Composite edged down 0.09 percent to close trading at 23,593.10.
+BRUSSELS/FRANKFURT/PARIS (dpa-AFX) - Positive sentiment is expected to prevail in stock markets in Europe on Wednesday morning as markets digest the minutes of the Fed's latest meeting and the hints of further easing contained therein.
+However, thin year-end volumes and New Year holidays are expected to keep trading subdued.
+Germany and Switzerland have market holidays whereas in the U.K. and France, equity markets would close early.

-Current indications from the European stock futures indicate a mildly positive sentiment.
-The DAX Futures (Mar) is trading 0.16 percent higher.
-The FTSE 100 Futures (Mar) is trading 0.21 percent higher.
-The pan-European Stoxx 50 Futures (Mar) has also gained 0.23 percent.
+Wall Street had closed on a negative note on Tuesday as concerns over AI valuations of major tech companies eclipsed expectations surrounding further easing by the Federal Reserve.
+The Dow Jones Industrial Average lost 0.20 percent to finish trading at 48,367.06.
+The tech-heavy Nasdaq Composite also dropped 0.24 percent to close trading at 23,419.08.

-American stock futures are trading in mildly negative territory.
-The US 30 (DJIA) is trading 0.02 percent lower, whereas the US500 (S&P 500) is trading 0.06 percent below the flatline.
+Weighed down by weakness in tech and financial stocks, American stock futures are trading in mildly negative territory.
+The US 30 (DJIA) is trading 0.10 percent lower, whereas the US500 (S&P 500) is trading 0.15 percent below the flatline.

 Asian stock markets are trading on a mixed note.
-South Korea's KOSPI has rallied 1.7 percent.
-China's Shanghai Composite has gained 0.18 percent whereas Hong Kong's Hang Seng has edged down 0.04 percent.
-DJ New Zealand has declined 0.16 percent.
-India's Nifty 50 is trading 0.23 percent below the flatline.
-Australia's S&P ASX 200 has slipped 0.42 percent.
-Japan's Nikkei 225 dropped 0.51 percent.
+China's Shanghai Composite has gained 0.21 percent whereas Hong Kong's Hang Seng has slipped 0.87 percent.
+New Zealand's S&P NZX 50 closed trading on a flat note.
+Australia's S&P ASX 200 edged down 0.03 percent.
+India's Nifty 50 is trading 0.44 percent above the flatline.
+Equity markets in Japan and South Korea are closed for a holiday.

-Both the crude oil benchmarks are trading well above the flatline as investors weighed a potential deal to end the war in Ukraine as well as the outcome of the talks between the U.S. and Ukrainian presidents.
-Brent Crude Futures for March settlement are trading 1 percent higher at $60.85 versus $60.24 at the previous close.
-WTI Crude Futures for February settlement is currently trading 1.1 percent higher at $57.34 versus $56.74 at the previous close.
+Both the crude oil benchmarks have edged down from the flatline.
+Brent Crude Futures for March settlement is trading 0.08 percent lower at $61.28 versus $61.33 at the previous close.
+WTI Crude Futures for February settlement is currently trading 0.09 percent lower at $57.90 versus $57.95 at the previous close.

-No major economic data releases are due from the region on Monday except the update on unemployment benefit claims and job seekers for November due from France on Monday morning.
+No major economic data releases are due from the region on Wednesday.

 Copyright(c) 2025 RTTNews.com.
 All Rights Reserved